edyarr/Twine_Workshop/Analyzing_Games.md

 * Take notes discussing:
     * What is the type of game you played?
     * What is the game's main argument?
-    * What design decisions (at the level of narratie and mechanics) contribute to this argument?
+    * What design decisions (at the level of narrative and mechanics) contribute to this argument?
     * How is it interactive?
 Explain
     * Who is the intended audience?
     * What is the relationship between you, the player, and the player character (the character controlled by the player)?